-Call for Papers: Special Journal of Public Health Background In this call for papers, we…
+Call for Papers: Special Journal of Public Health, Nutrition, and Dietetics Background In this call…

 COVID-19 came with Norvel surprises and consequently claiming many victims.
 Lockdown came and other measures to slow down the tenacity of the diseases.
 The world waited for the vaccine and finally, the vaccine came and many people have already been vaccinated while others are on their way to be vaccinated.
 However, the infection rate and case fatality continue to rise especially with mutant strains entering the picture.
 This makes one fact very clear that we are far from completely understanding the dynamics of COVID 19 transmission, and management.
 What can we do with the second, third, and imminent fourth and many more waves coming on board in different Regions of the world?

 Special Journal of Public Health, Nutrition and Dietetics hereby invites original previously unpublished research papers that will help us to elucidate the following points and questions being asked by various stakeholders including the infectious diseases society of America IDSA.
 All forms of papers are accepted from Reviews, (Full, systematic, and mini) meta-analysis, Short communication, Opinion papers, position papers, short communication, and letters to the Editor in any of the following thematic points.